hsolbrig/BDP-Ontology/README.md

 https://aehrc.com/snorocket/

-This line _should_ be crossed out:~~Go to the Maven Central Repository and download the latest as snorocket-protege-4.0.1-jar-with-dependencies.jar and then copy it into Protege-5.5.0/Protege.app/Contents/Java/plugins~~
+~~Go to the Maven Central Repository and download the latest as snorocket-protege-4.0.1-jar-with-dependencies.jar and then copy it into Protege-5.5.0/Protege.app/Contents/Java/plugins~~

 Update: Protege5.5.0 is not compatible either the snorocket 3.2.0 release nor snorocket 4.0.1.
 We have to switch back to Protege 5.2 and snorocket 3.2: